AnaJuliaSSdev/Node/socket.io/README.md

-# Socket.IO Proof of Concept (POC)
+# Chat Socket.IO Proof of Concept (POC)

-This is a proof of concept (POC) project to learn how the Socket.IO library works.
+This is a proof of concept (POC) project to learn how to use the Socket.IO library to create a simple chat application.

 ## How to Clone and Run the Project